stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

   --role roles/compute.serviceAgent

    ```
-- This is the most tricky part, you need to create a VPC network in the Service Project.
+- This is the trickiest part, you need to create a VPC network in the Service Project.
 The local VPC can be either Custom or Automatic, but needs to:

    1) includes at least one subnet from the list of regions that have the [Dataflow Regional Endpoints](https://cloud.google.com/dataflow/docs/concepts/regional-endpoints);